 Size & Budget Restraints

-Most daybeds are suited for twin-sized mattresses, which provide plenty of room for one to have a comfortable nap or a good night's sleep.
+Most daybeds are suited for full, queen and twin-sized mattresses, which provide plenty of room for one to have a comfortable nap or a good night's sleep.
 For additional functionality, many pieces also include built-in shelves or drawers that help you cut clutter.
 To easily accommodate two guests, opt for a pull-out trundle mattress that slides effortlessly under your daybed's frame.

 Styles & Colors

 To blend perfectly with any decor, daybeds come in many styles, including vintage, rustic, classic, and modern.
 For rustic or cottage appeal, choose daybeds with light wood, delicate curves, and distressed finishes.
-If your room currently has a vintage or traditional look, complement it with a low-backed, sleigh-style daybed made of rich, dark wood.
+If your room currently has a vintage or traditional look, complement it with a backless or low-backed, sleigh-style daybed made of rich, dark wood.
 For a modern space, try pieces that are glossy and sleek.